JasonCabral131/flexnet/README.md

-# Your Expo Application Name
+# FlexNet

-Welcome to [Your Expo Application Name]!
+Welcome to FlexNet!
 This mobile application is built using Expo, making it easy to develop and deploy cross-platform mobile apps with React Native.

 ## Getting Started